sangstar/sangstar.github.io/docs/CV.md

 *MLOps Engineer*
 Tampa, Fl
 2022 - Present
 Machine learning engineer for Chattr, an AI-powered hiring assistant startup based in Tampa, Fl.
-Solely responsible for Chattr's ML operations, including creating and maintaining MLOps pipelines: using trunk-based development for the deployment and management of multiple endpoints, the latter leveraging transformer architectures for text classification, named-entity recognition, summarization, and text generation.
+Solely responsible for Chattr's ML operations, including planning for, creating, maintaining and monitoring MLOps pipelines; using trunk-based development for the deployment and management of multiple model-serving endpoints, the latter leveraging transformer architectures including that of large language models for text classification, named-entity recognition, summarization, and text generation, additionally using burgeoning new techniques such as prompt engineering.
+Constantly consuming research in the field to try to improve business outcomes.

 **econscia**
 *Machine Learning Engineer*